Experiment

 Creating a cloud in a bottle is a fantastic and visually engaging science experiment that demonstrates the basic principles of cloud formation.
 This simple experiment uses everyday materials to mimic the process of cloud formation in a controlled environment.
 Here’s a step-by-step guide to performing the “Cloud in a Bottle” experiment: Materials Needed: Plastic Bottle: A clea

-Mini Wind Turbine, science experiment for children
+Rain Gauge, science experiment for children

-Solar Oven Cooking, science experiment for children
+Tesselation Art, science experiment for children

 Hydropower Experiment, science experiment for children

 Creating a simple water wheel is an excellent hands-on experiment to understand the principles of hydropower.
 A waterwheel converts the kinetic energy of flowing water into mechanical energy, which can then be used to perform work or generate electricity.
-Here's a step-by-step guide to building a basic waterwheel to explore the fundamentals of hydropower: Materials Needed: Plastic or Cardb
+Here's a step-by-step guide to building a basic waterwheel to explore the fundamentals of hydropower: Materials Needed: Plastic or Cardboard

 Borax Slime, science experiment for children